Software development fundamentals

 Further information on a secure software development framework can be found in National Institute of Standards and Technology Special Publication 800-218, Secure Software Development Framework (SSDF) Version 1.1: Recommendations for Mitigating the Risk of Software Vulnerabilities.

-- ASD’s IoT Secure-by-Design Guidance for Manufacturers
+- ASD’s IoT Secure by Design guidance for manufacturers

 - United Kingdom’s National Cyber Security Centre’s Secure development and deployment guidance